kristiansyrjanen/teamspeak3-salted/README.md

 Salt state that will install a Teamspeak 3 daemon on a Xubuntu 18.04 LTS Live-USB instance.

 ## Getting started
-Done on a Lenovo Ideapad 700 with Xubuntu 16.0.4 LTS live-USB.
+Done on a Lenovo Ideapad 700 with Xubuntu 16.0.4 LTS live-USB, tested also with Xubuntu and Kubuntu 18.04 LTS Live-USB.

 First I updated my packages.